ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/SMOKE_TESTS_BRANCH_SUMMARY.md

 1. Each workflow commits its own JSON file
 2. Git pull with rebase before push
 3. Auto-resolve conflicts with `--ours` strategy
-4. Retry up to 5 times with exponential backoff
+4. Retry up to 5 times with exponential backoff (2, 4, 6, 8, 10 seconds)
 5. Successfully push results

 ---